korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 * Composition is more flexible.
 You can add parts in, or remove them, and these changes are less likely to have a downstream effect.
-* Composition provides functional reuse outside of the class hierarchy, meaning classes can share attributes & behaviors by having similar components, instead of inheriting functionality from a parent or base class.
+* Composition provides functional reuse outside the class hierarchy, meaning classes can share attributes & behaviors by having similar components, instead of inheriting functionality from a parent or base class.
 * Java's inheritance breaks encapsulation because subclasses may need direct access